-Most properties are non-furnished, but have equipped kitchen.
+Most properties are non-furnished but have equipped kitchens.
 Furnished or not, prices are generally the same.

 5 – Expect to pay more

-The average prices are currently about 800 euros a month for a two bedroom apartment and 1100 for a three bed.
-However, you may not find this prices if there are only a few properties on the market at a given time.
+The average prices are currently about 800 euros a month for a two-bedroom apartment and 1100 for a three-bed.
+However, you may not find these prices if there are only a few properties on the market at a given time.

-Moving from abroad, and assuming that you do not have proof of income and a guarantor, the usual practice is to pay 6 months’ worth rent.
-This will cover for a 2 month deposit and 4 months rent up front.
-Some friends of ours, secured their place by offering a whole year payment upfront.
+Moving from abroad, and assuming that you do not have proof of income and a guarantor, the usual practice is to pay 6 months’ worth of rent.
+This will cover a 2-month deposit and 4 months’ rent upfront.
+Some friends of ours secured their place by offering a whole year’s payment upfront.
 This also allowed them to negotiate a better rate.

 6 – Become familiar with the area